darul75/web-react/README.md

 - Server side React rendering is ready and done through [React-Router](https://github.com/rackt/react-router)
 - Some API server routes are just given as example.
+- You can debug it on server side thanks to sourcemaps.

 On both client/server [Fetch](https://github.com/github/fetch) request handler is used (for example on server side)